TDI: 2 What's this?

 - Batian, 5199 m – the highest, and appropriate for advanced mountaineers (climbing gear is required)

 - Lenana, 4985 m – the easiest climb, and the most popular.
 Although unpredictable weather can cause challenges.
-There are 5 different trails to hike it: Sirimon, Burguret, Naro Moru, Chogoria and Timau
+There are 5 different trails to hike: Sirimon, Burguret, Naro Moru, Chogoria and Timau

 How much does it cost?

-Just like visiting the largest safaris, if you are looking for a guided tour online, the first pages that will pop up will be the ones from the fanciest tour agencies.
-They charge $2000-4000 for a 4-day trip which includes a private ride from Nairobi airport.
+Just like when visiting the largest safaris, if you are looking for a guided tour online, the first pages that pop up will be from the fanciest tour agencies.
+They charge $ 2,000 – $4,000 for a 4-day trip, which includes a private ride from Nairobi airport.

-Alternatively, you can travel to Naro Moro, or Nanyuki independently, with matatu.
+Alternatively, you can travel to Naro Moro or Nanyuki independently by matatu.
 If you take your time to ask around and negotiate, you could easily get yourself a 3-day tour with food and accommodation for as low as $400.

-If you are adventurous and want to save even more money, the good news is, you can hike Mt Kenya without a guide!
+If you are adventurous and want to save even more money, the good news is that you can hike Mt Kenya without a guide!
 You’ll still have to pay $170 to enter the park (for 3 days) and a $20 camping fee.
-Here you can find more details on how to conquer this mountain on the budget.
+Here you can find more details on how to conquer this mountain on a budget.

 Other places in the area: